olivertowers/aaz/Commands/document-db/cluster/_update.md

 #### examples

-- Updates the disk size on a Mongo Cluster resource.
+- Updates the disk size on a cluster resource.
     ```bash
-        document-db cluster update --storage-size-gb 256
+        docdb cluster update --storage-size-gb 256
     ```

-- Disables public network access on a Mongo Cluster resource with a private endpoint connection.
+- Disables public network access on a cluster resource with a private endpoint connection.
     ```bash
-        mongo-cluster cluster update --public-network-access Disabled
+        docdb cluster update --public-network-access Disabled
     ```